|

 Angelica archangelica grows wild in Russia, Finland, Sweden, Norway, Denmark, Greenland, the Faroe Islands, and Iceland, mostly in the northern parts of the countries.
 It is cultivated in France, mainly in the Marais Poitevin, a marsh region close to Niort in the department Deux-Sèvres.
 Commercially available sources of angelica are often sourced from Hungary, Romania, Bulgaria, Germany and Poland.
 Some Angelica is sourced from Asia as well, though it may be confused with similar plants like Angelica Glauca, which are also sometimes sold simply as Angelica.

-Angelica (A. archangelica) essential oil in clear glass vial From the 10th century on, angelica was cultivated as a vegetable and medicinal plant, and achieved popularity in Scandinavia in the 12th century and is still used today, especially in Sami culture.
+From the 10th century on, angelica was cultivated as a vegetable and medicinal plant, and achieved popularity in Scandinavia in the 12th century and is still used today, especially in Sami culture.
 Angelica is a shamanic medicine among the Saami or Laplanders.

 A flute-like instrument with a clarinet-like sound can be made of its hollow stem.
 Linnaeus reported that Sami peoples used it in reindeer milk,[citation needed] as it is often used as a flavouring agent.